Cyrildene: Jewish community

-Up until approximately 2000 Cyrildene was a predominantly Jewish neighborhood.
+Chinese community

+In 1991, Cyrildene was subject to the Abolition of Racially Based Land Measures Act, 1991.
+This abolished the Group Areas Act, in place since the 1950s, and classes Cyrildene as a "whites only" area.

 Unlike the old and now largely abandoned Chinatown in Newtown, which was largely made up of second or third generation South African Chinese, the new inhabitants of the Chinatown in Cyrildene are overwhelmingly first generation Chinese immigrants from mainland China.
 The Chinatown has a paifang (arch).